meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ### Electronic sub-modules

-The electronics sub-modules of the Agrofelis Motors hub driver, sum into four PCB sub-modules namely the :
+The electronics sub-modules of the Agrofelis Motors hub driver, sum into four PCB sub-modules namely the:

 1. Motors hub controller module.
 2. Motors hub power module (A).